PrudhviRajChitturi/ecg-analysis-app/README.md

 	-📧Email-	rprudhvi144@gmail.com

 ##⚖️ License
-This project is open-source and available under the MIT License.
+This project is open-source License.